w3c/web-nfc/security-privacy-questionnaire.md

 ### 2.1 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-It exposes content on NFC devices (tags or phones) that have been prepared for sharing (in public), in the case of tags/cards, and for a given interaction, in the case of beaming (NFC peer).
+It exposes content on passive NFC devices (smart cards, tags, etc.) that have been prepared for sharing (in public).

 The API does not explicitly expose whether the device has an NFC adapter (the reader/writer chip used in phones etc), but that could be determined if NFC